 With such a varied job, the characteristics of a firefighter have to be those of courage; physical and mental strength; the capacity for rapid, intense and sustained effort, and an unquestioning acceptance of orders at emergencies, combined with the ability to use initiative when alone.
 A firefighter also needs to be compassionate and above all, display a positive and professional attitude at all times.

-The Service operates a number of wholetime duty systems;
+The Service operates a number of wholetime duty systems; this recruitment process will seek to fill vacancies across all duty systems.
+A summary of them follows:

 The 42 hour week, four group duty system operates at all shift duty stations.
 The day shift will be from 0800 hours until 1800 hours and the night shift from 1800 hours until 0800 hours in accordance with a rota of two days/two nights/four days off duty.

-The Day Crewing Plus system of duty consists of a combination of 'positive' and 'standby' hours.
+The day crewing plus system of duty consists of a combination of ‘positive’ and ‘standby’ hours.

 Positive hours – provides an average working week of 42 hours over a twelve month period.
 No fixed working pattern is imposed and employees are required to self-roster in accordance with relevant guidance.